Uiraúna: History

 In 1964 Brazil was through enormous transformations generated by the coup, leading to military dictatorship, which shook the nation and brought profound changes.
 Because at the time a city of small, the impact of the scheme were not as large in area, only on the wheels of society was discussed the matter and some students and teachers protested what was happening, but not entusiasmaram to rebel.
 The changes were small, only the PSD of Cascudo has been called MDB and UDN, Olinto became the ARENA.

 Emancipation policy

 The struggle for political autonomy began around 1942, and completed only on December 2, 1953, under State Law, number 972.
 Signed by the then governor of Paraiba, João Fernandes de Lima, the law provided for the official installation of the municipality of December 27 of that year.
-On this date was sworn the first mayor, northern riograndense Adolfo Rodrigues.
+On this date was sworn the first mayor Adolfo Rodrigues.

 The main supporter of autonomy was Osvaldo Bezerra Cascudo, with the contribution of the state then Mr Fernando Carrilho Milanez.